A Day in the Kitchen

 • Using coconut milk in place of whole milk reduces the calories by 80 calories per piece.

-• Honey can be substituted with granulated sugar or another sweetener.
+4. Honey can be substituted with maple syrup or other liquid sweetener.

-• Stirring chocolate chips or pieces into the batter before baking will result in them sinking to the bottom.
+6. Stirring chocolate chips or pieces into the batter before baking will result in them sinking to the bottom, so I would not suggest it.

 Nutrition